kietduong/Pizza-Project/README.md

 * _Example Input: at_
 * _Example Output: atay_

 ###### The program translates a word beginning with a single consonant by moving that consonant to the end of the word and adding "ay".
+PASSED
 * _Example Input: to_
 * _Example Output: otay_